-If you are an owner of this little ball of happiness, then you have already had a chance to figure out that guinea pigs are extremely gentle and emotional animals.
-In fact, so many things can stress cavies out.
-Loud noises, different temperatures, changes in their daily diet.
+If you are an owner of a guinea pig, then you have already had a chance to figure out that they are extremely gentle and emotional animals.
+In fact, so many things can stress them out, such as loud noises, different temperatures, and changes in their daily diet.

 Do Guinea Pigs Need a Companion to Survive?